 There are a total of 32 airports throughout Thailand, only some of which are used for civil transport, as there are many with unpaved runways.
-Tourists will be interested in the international airport, where they can fly either directly from Europe or with a transfer in Bangkok.
+Tourists will be interested in the international airport, where they can fly either directly from Europe or Americas with a transfer in Bangkok.

 List of airports

-Phuket International Airport (HKT) is located in the north of the island of the same name about 32 km from the capital Phuket City.
+Phuket International Airport (HKT) is located in the north of the island with the same name about 32 km from the capital Phuket City.
 Mostly charter flights from Europe and Russia or Asian low-cost airlines fly here.